serverlessworkflow/specification/specification.md

 as well as the [actions definitions](#Action-Definition) [eventRef](#EventRef-Definition) property.

-Because of an overall lack of a common way to describe different services and their operations, workflow markups typically chose to define custom function definitions.
+Because of an overall lack of a common way to describe different services and their operations, many workflow languages typically chose to define custom function definitions.
-This approach often runs into issues such as lack of markup portability, limited capabilities, as well as forces non-workflow-specific information such as service authentication to be added inside workflow markup.
+This approach however often runs into issues such as lack of portability, limited capabilities, as well as forcing non-workflow-specific information, such as service authentication, to be added inside the workflow language.

 To avoid these issues, the Serverless Workflow specification mandates that details about RESTful services and their operations be described using the [OpenAPI Specification](https://www.openapis.org/) specification.